zarahtau/kickstarter-project-success-predictions/README.md

 ## Model Guide

 Modeled contexts are located in /src/models.

-- **"...with_other_leakage.ipynb"** The spotlight feature is removed but all other forms of leakage features remain.
-- **"...with_spotlight_leakage.ipynb** The spotlight leakage feature is present.
-- **"...feature_rank.ipynb** A stable decision tree modeling context with feature ranking and additional graphs.
-- **"...inconclusive_kickstarters_eliminated.ipynb"** Possibly eliminates another form of bias in the original dataset.
-Omits inconclusive kickstarters marked as failures for reasons of cancellation, suspension, or pending.
-- **"classification_tree.ipynb"** A stable decision tree modeling context without feature ranking or additional graphs.
+To test varying conditions in the data, modeling context notebooks are created for each condition.
+The file names are created appropriately to describe the condition.

 ## Team Members
 - Harini Anand